Digital feedback for human interactions

 5 restaurants, 5 feedback prompts, and 5 apologetic servers over 48 hours in New York City

-I looked over her shoulder to see a prompt: “How did we do?” it asked, with a retro Facebook-esque thumbs up or thumbs down.
+I looked over her shoulder to see a prompt.
+How did we do? it asked, offering the choice between a retro, Facebook-esque thumbs up or thumbs down.

-“Oh please don’t worry about that,” the server said apologetically, reaching for the device.
-“Just tap ‘skip.’”
 By the time it was my turn to pay, we’d already spent more time discussing the intrusive prompts than tapping to dismiss them.
-It was my first run-in with the satisfaction survey, but it wouldn’t be the last.
+It was my first run-in with the Toast satisfaction survey, but it wouldn’t be my last.

 It’s a surprising stat, especially given how many times I’ve heard (and probably repeated) the importance of responding to reviews — positive and negative — as a way to boost guest engagement.

-Both are correct, of course.
-Per the help pages, the tech itself is customizable for restaurant managers.
+The tech itself is customizable for restaurant managers.
 Prompts can be disabled or tweaked; they can receive real-time notifications for reviews — or just the negative ones.
 Guests can share contact info if they choose; restaurants can engage post-meal.
 It’s a “talk to the manager” experience without having to talk to the manager; a powerful tool and prime example of using tech to deepen the guest relationship.
-But it felt different in practice.
+But it felt very different in practice.

 At a solo dinner on Sunday evening, an apologetic server once again offered to take the handheld out of my hand when the thumbs-up screen showed up.
 I obliged, though was happy to tell her, with words, in person, that I had a lovely time.

-By Monday, I felt ready to declare the prompts ubiquitous and intrusive.
+By Monday, I finally felt ready to declare the prompts ubiquitous and intrusive.
 I sat with a friend for an hour, enjoying swanky cocktails1 in a gorgeous space decked out with impeccable lighting and furniture clearly designed to look beautiful, perfect even, in Instagram photos.
 The service was hushed, kind, and attentive.
-It was a delight… capped with a clunky tech intrusion.
+It was a delight… capped by a clunky tech intrusion.

 I once again tapped through the now familiar payment flow, my eyes adjusting to a harsh screen from the soft and warm glow.